crowdfavorite-mirrors/si-captcha-for-wordpress/readme.txt

 Tested up to: 3.0.5
 Stable tag: trunk

-Adds CAPTCHA anti-spam methods to WordPress on the comment form, registration form, login, or all.
+Adds CAPTCHA anti-spam methods to WordPress on the forms for comments, registration, lost password, login, or all.
 Also is fully WP, WPMU, and BuddyPress compatible.

 == Description ==

-Adds CAPTCHA anti-spam methods to WordPress on the comment form, registration form, login, or all.
+Adds CAPTCHA anti-spam methods to WordPress forms for comments, registration, lost password, login, or all.
 In order to post comments or register, users will have to type in the code shown on the image.
 This prevents spam from automated bots.
 Adds security.
 Works great with Akismet.
 Also is fully WP, WPMU, and BuddyPress compatible.